 The book, “Zero Waste Home” by Bea Johnson was a recommended book I found on a blog I read about living without excess.
 Being this type of minimalist, earth-saving book, you may think it would be written by someone who has always lived this way.
 On the contrast, Bea first tells her story about how she came to acquire lots of things since her and her husband had good jobs.
 They had a huge house they spent a lot of time cleaning and maintaining.
 She tells her story all the stuff her and her family had and how her family eventually learned they didn’t need that lifestyle anymore.

 We all may have our own reasons for wanting a simpler lifestyle.
-Maybe we want to save money, reduce our carbon footprint, be an example to others, or just to simply, live simpler.
-Living simpler may also mean different things to different people.
-We may rather live simpler so we can focus on larger things that are more meaningful.
+Maybe we want to save money, reduce our carbon footprint, or just to live easier.
+Living simply may also mean different things to different people.
+We may rather live simply so we can focus on larger things that are more meaningful.
 Maybe we want to work less, have been diagnosed with an illness, or want to enjoy nature more.

 The other ‘R’ Bea adds is ‘rot’, which means composting.
 Food waste in the home can add up, and it’s easy to compost.
 You don’t even need an active compost.
 Throw a banana peel under the bush and put some mulch over it.